Sand to the Sea:

 Camels

-Some of the camels are still being used in the traditional camel skill presentation called Ardha.
+Some of these camels are still used in traditional Omani camel skill presentations known as Ardha, reflecting their strong connection to cultural practices.

 Accommodation

-Full medical and holiday insurance is required to join the ride.
+Comprehensive medical and holiday insurance is mandatory to participate in this expedition.

 Transfers

-For ADCRC departures from Dubai, UAE, we can help coordinate carpooling options prior to the trip.
-The trip to and from Bidiya remains participant responsibility.
+For ADCRC departures from Dubai, we can assist with coordinating carpooling prior to the trip.
+Travel to and from Bidiya remains the participant’s responsibility.

 Meals